Saturday, 2 July 2011

 The hamlet of le Chambon was a gardener’s delight, with many plots of vegetables and flowers thriving in the rich alluvial soil.
 Just past the last house, the GR (last seen at Chamalières) came down to the road and we joined it for the rest of the walk into Vorey.

 The village of Vorey-sur-Arzon occupies a loop of the Loire where a major tributary comes in, making a small flat valley.
-The houses curved around, following the river, and we passed the church with the inevitable war memorial to the children of the town fallen for France.
+The houses curved around, following the river, and we passed the church with the inevitable memorial to the children of the village fallen for France in World War 1.

 Eventually we came to the main square with shops and cafés, and after buying apricots, a tomato and a cucumber, we crossed over to a brasserie standing high above the square and asked about eating there in the evening.
 The answer was yes, with the proviso that the menu might be pizzas only.

-The camping ground was close at hand and full of people, to our relief.
+The camping ground was close at hand and full of people, which was a relief.
 Small neat trees shaded the grass and there were clipped hedges separating the plots.

 We had a conversation in English over the hedge with a pair of German motorbike riders, who had just swept in on their shiny scarlet machines.
 Their English was halting, but infinitely better than our German, and it was the first time that we had spoken our native tongue, except to ourselves, since we started walking.